xobs/libesphttpd/README.md

 # SSL Support

 Libesphttpd supports https under FreeRTOS via openssl/mbedtls.
+Server and client certificates are supported.

 Enable 'ESPHTTPD_SSL_SUPPORT' during project configuration.

-Note the instructions on including the CA certificate and private key in your project build as the build will fail without the appropriately named files and SSL initialization will fail if the files are not in the correct format.
+See the 'How to use SSL' section below.

 # Programming guide